chamik/gympl-skripta/anj.typ

 )
 - Goop -- Gwyneth Paltrow, frequency stickers
 - "healthy" radioactive pendants sold on Amazon
-- "snake oil"
+- #underline["snake oil"]

 *anti-vaccine movement*
-- inoculation observed as eraly as 200 BCE
+- inoculation observed as early as 200 BCE
 - variolation against small pox in 15th century
-- (first and only) eradication of small pox thanks in 1970 to vaccines
+- (first and only) eradication of a disease -- small pox -- thanks in 1970 to vaccines

 *healthy lifestyle*
 - 20% of teenagers in the USA are considered obese (and it's being normalized)
-- diet and excersise should be balanced
+- diet and exercise should be balanced

 == London